← Reading paths

 Introduction

 Attend to the juridical.
-Not law as a system of rules but the juridical as the capacity to judge — to determine, with binding force, what the center demands in a case of conflict.
-This path is imperative in mode: it directs attention to a set of concepts that are not properly visible until you have been told where to look.
+Not law as a system of rules but the juridical as the capacity to determine, with binding force, what the center demands in a case of conflict.
+This path is written for anyone who works with law, adjudication, institutional governance, or any situation where disputes must be resolved with authority.
+It directs attention to a set of concepts that are not properly visible until you have been told where to look.
 Look at the judge.
 Look at what makes judgment legitimate.
 Look at what happens when legitimacy fails.

 The foundational account of debt to the center as the originary juridical relation.
 Read the sections on post-sacrificial centrality and on debt carefully.
 Then: how that originary debt relation generates the specific institutions of adjudication.